davidseiler/stm8-temperature-controller/README.md

     - Installed into ~/local/sdcc/bin

  ### Building
- Build the source:
+ Build the source with default options (4-bit parallel for LCD):

     make

  Build the source with UART debugging enabled:

+     make UART=1

+ Build the source for use with I2C LCD display:

-    make debug
+    make I2C=1

  Flash the code on the microcontroller: